drewhart/geonomics_docs/sphinx_dir/doc.rst

 parameter, you'll want to refer to the following information.
 What follows is a list of all of the Geonomics parameters (in the sections and the top-to-bottom order in which they'll appear in your parameters files).
+For each parameter, you will see a section with the following information:

+  - a snippet of the context (i.e. lines of
+    Python code) in which it appears in a parameters file;
+  - the valid Python data type(s) the parameter can take
+  - the default value of the parameter
+  - a ranking score, indicating how likely it is that you will want to reset this parameter (i.e. change it from its default value), and encoded as follows:

+    - 'Y': almost certainly, *or* must be reset for your :py:`Model` to run
+    - 'P': it is possible/probable that you will want to reset this parameter, but this will depend on your use and scenario
+    - 'N': almost certainly not, *or* no need to reset because it should be set intelligently anyhow (Note: this does *not* mean that you cannot reset the parameter! if that is the case for any value then it does not appear in the parameters file)

-For each parameter, you will see a snippet of the context (i.e. lines of Python code) in which it appears in a parameters filewith; that will be followed by detailed information about the parameter (the valid Python data types it can take; its default values; then an explanation of what it defines, how its value is used, and any other relevant information).
-This will look like:
+  - other relevant, detailed information about the parameter, including an explanation of what it defines, how its value is used, where to look for additioanl information about parameters related to other Python packages, etcetera

+These section will be formatted as follows:

 **<param_name>**